dczmer/davelab/01_developer-productivity/04_tmux/README.md

 - `gnu-screen` (`screen`) is an older terminal multiplexer.
 It has fewer features, and doesn't support splitting screens into multiple `panes`, but you can have multiple `windows` and you can detach and re-attach to sessions.
 It's frequently found on development servers, where you connect remotely via `ssh`.
 If you work from within `screen`, then you can resume your session if the network connection is cut-off, or allow other users to join your session and pair.
 - [`zellij`](https://github.com/zellij-org/zellij) is a newer, rust-based "workspace manager" that has many of the same features as `tmux`.
 I've never used it, but it seems to be quite popular.
 - [`ghostty`](https://ghostty.org/) is a brand new terminal emulator that also allows you to make splits and `windows`, but no support for `sessions` yet.
-- [`iterm2`](https://iterm2.com/) is another terminal emulator for Mac, which has support for splits and tabs.
-I believe it actually uses tmux under-the-hood.

-I prefer to use a terminal emulator that doesn't have splits or windows, like [kitty](https://sw.kovidgoyal.net/kitty/), and use that with either `tmux` or `zellij` for layout management.
+I prefer to use a terminal emulator that doesn't have splits or windows, like [kitty](https://sw.kovidgoyal.net/kitty/), and use that with `tmux` for layout management.

 ## References: